Built heritage

 Delfzijl

-The floodgate in Delfzijl, dating from 1833, is used to protect the town of Delfzijl against high water.
+The floodgate in Delfzijl, dating from 1833, is used to protect the city of Delfzijl against high water.
 When high water threatens, the floodgate is closed.
 Next to the gate is a memorial stone with the inscription: 'Storm surge 16 February 1962' and a line indicating the water level in that year.

 Warffum